front-end-intermediate/session-11-reactintro/readme.md

 }
 ```

-Bind it in the constructor in App:
+Bind it to the constructor in App:

 ```js
 this.removePirate = this.removePirate.bind(this)
 ```

-In the console, `$r` App to test, e.g.:
+`$r` App to see the results:

 ```js
 $r.removePirate('pirate1')